emilekm2142/flatbuffers_uw/flatcc-0.5.2/doc/binary-format.md

 excpected buffer type.

-The next 4 bytes (`sizeof(uoffset_t)`) might represent a 4 byte buffer identifier, or it might be absent but there is no obvious way to know which.
-The file identifier is typically ASCII characters from the schemas `file_identifier` field padded with 0 bytes but may also contain any custom binary identifier in little endian encoding.
+The next 4 bytes (`sizeof(uoffset_t)`) might represent a 4 byte buffer Id, or it might be absent but there is no obvious way to know which.
+The file Id is typically ASCII characters from the schemas `file_Id` field padded with 0 bytes but may also contain any custom binary Id in little endian encoding.
 See [Type-Hashes](#type-hashes).
-The 0 identifier should be avoided because the buffer might accidentally contain zero padding when an identifier is absent and because 0 can be used by API's to speficy that no identifier should be stored.
+The 0 Id should be avoided because the buffer might accidentally contain zero padding when an Id is absent and because 0 can be used by API's to speficy that no Id should be stored.

-When reading a buffer, it should be checked that the length is at least 8 bytes (2 * `sizeof(uoffset_t)`) Otherwise it is not safe to check the file identifier.
+When reading a buffer, it should be checked that the length is at least 8 bytes (2 * `sizeof(uoffset_t)`) Otherwise it is not safe to check the file Id.

 The root table starts with a 4 byte vtable offset (`soffset_t`).
 The `soffset_t` has the same size as `uoffset_t` but is signed.